shwetankpal582/Obsidian_Notes/content.md

     - User → Upload Image, Upload Video, View Annotated Image, Download Annotated Video, Handle Error.
     - YOLO Model → Process File.

+### NOTES
+- **Purpose**: Include the Use Case Diagram in your report to show user interactions and system functionality, complementing the ER and DFD diagrams.
+Explain how users upload files, the YOLO model processes them, and results are displayed/downloaded.
+- **Presentation Tips**:
+    - Use the diagram to walk through a user’s journey: uploading a file, seeing annotations, or downloading a video.
+    - Highlight the YOLO model’s role as a secondary actor, emphasizing its pre-trained nature (mAP50: 0.915).
+    - Demo the app alongside the diagram to connect theory to practice.
+- **Documentation**:
+    - Include the diagram with a caption explaining each use case and actor.
+    - Note that the app is a web-based system using Flask, with no user authentication, keeping the User actor generic.
+    - Reference the model path issue (best.pt) and how you resolved it (e.g., updating MODEL_PATH to C:\MPR\...).
+- **Simplification**:
+    - If the diagram feels complex, you can omit “Handle Error” or merge “View Annotated Image” and “Download Annotated Video” into a single “View Result” use case, but the current version is clear and detailed.
+- **Extensions**:
+    - If you add features (e.g., user authentication, batch processing), I can update the diagram to include new use cases like “Login” or “Process Multiple Files”.

+If you need a specific tool format (e.g., StarUML, Lucidchart), a simplified diagram, or help integrating it into your report, let me know!
+Also, if you’re still facing issues with the FileNotFoundError for best.pt or want to enhance the app (e.g., video previews), I can assist further.